QCL dynamics: thermal effects and rate equations beyond mean-field approach: Electronics

 \section{Electronics}

-The important feature of the proposed model is an ability capture details of QCL functioning related to electronic aspects.
+The important feature of the proposed model is an ability to capture details of QCL electrical functioning.
 In fact, total Coulomb charges of all inner cascades were equal to zero for all performed calculations.
 While the total charges of external ones had opposite signs and equal values.
-The value of this sign can be assessed via simple model of parallel-plate capacitor, which capacity reads as follows:
+The value of this sign can be assessed via simple model of parallel-plate capacitor, where capacity reads as follows:

 The power supply provides pump pulse obeying linear dependence in the very beginning: